top of page

 Spider-Man Season 1

-Takes after Big Hero 6, focusing on a Silicon Valley-like school and its headmaster.
-Making Doc Ock a teenage classmate is a step too far.
-It's generic but an improvement over Ultimate Spider-Man.
-Spider Island was fun, but the Man-Spiders are right outta Dead Space.
+It takes after Big Hero 6, focusing on a Silicon Valley-like school and its headmaster, but making Doc Ock a classmate is a step too far.
+It's generic but improves over Ultimate Spider-Man.
+Spider Island was fun, but the Man-Spiders look right outta Dead Space.

 Premiere: Jun 28, 2017